younghhk/MMS-external-scoring/README.md

 ## Notes and Assumptions

-* MMS are computed using **IDATA-derived coefficients** and the subset of metabolites available in the external dataset.
+* MMS are computed using **IDATA-derived coefficients** and the subset of metabolites available in the external dataset
-* Metabolite matching is performed programmatically using Metabolon identifiers.
+* Metabolite matching is performed programmatically using Metabolon identifiers
-* MMS values are **study-specific** and should not be interpreted as numerically equivalent across cohorts.
+* MMS values are **study-specific** and should not be interpreted as numerically equivalent across cohorts
-* MMS are intended to be used as **relative exposure variables** in within-study association analyses.
+* MMS are intended to be used as **relative exposure variables** in within-study analyses
-* Intercepts from IDATA models are intentionally excluded.
+* Intercepts from IDATA models are intentionally excluded

 ---